 - Union Gospel Mission – Open Door Legal Services (206) 682-4642

-- Western District of Washington Guide to Representing Yourself (“Pro Se”)
+- Western District of Washington Guide to Filing Your Lawsuit in Federal court

 - LLRX This site includes links to over 1,400 state and federal court rules, forms, and dockets.

-- Federal Digital System (FDSys) This is the portal to authenticated U.S. government legal information.
+- U.S. Government Info: This is the portal to authenticated U.S. government legal information.
 It has replaced GPO Access.

 - How to Present a Tort Claim Against the State of Washington The Risk Management Division (RMD) of the Washington State Office of Financial Management is required by RCW Chapter 4.92 to receive and process citizen’s standard tort claims against Washington State.
 The Self-Insurance Liability Program (SLIP) sets agency premiums and pays approved claims filed against state agencies.
 RMD objectively determines the state’s liability for claimed injuries.
 It fairly compensates claimants for damages when liability is supported, and denies claims when liability is unsupported.